 On November 28, 2010, exactly one year ago, WikiLeaks began to release US State Embassy cables that revealed how US diplomats view the world’s countries and those countries’ leaders.
 The media organization committed to freedom of information partnered with The Guardian, Der Spiegel, Le Monde, and El Pais.
 The documents came from SIPRnet, the Pentagon’s classified network.
 It was alleged Pfc.
 Bradley Manning gave the information to WikiLeaks.

 Throughout the next nine months, more than 250,000 unclassified, secret and confidential cables were published.
-Initial revelations showed the US government interfered with the Spanish criminal justice system to prevent investigations into rendition and torture at the Guantanamo Bay prison in Cuba; the UK sidestepped the ban on housing cluster bombs and allowed the US to bring them onto British soil; the US used spying and threats to control the outcome of the climate conference in Copenhagen; the Vatican actively covered up sex abuse cases in Ireland; Shell Oil infiltrated all levels of Nigeria’s government; the UK trained death squads in Bangladesh; the State Department ordered US diplomats to spy on UN leaders; DynCorp contractors hired Afghan ‘dancing boys’ and Yemen President Ali Abdullah Saleh agreed to help the US cover up an airstrike that killed twenty-one children. [*For more, here are 100 revelations I tweeted on the 100th day of Cablegate.]
+Initial revelations showed the US government interfered with the Spanish criminal justice system to prevent investigations into rendition and torture at the Guantanamo Bay prison in Cuba; the UK sidestepped the ban on housing cluster bombs and allowed the US to bring them onto British soil; the US used spying and threats to control the outcome of the climate conference in Copenhagen; the Vatican actively covered up sex abuse cases in Ireland; Shell Oil infiltrated all levels of Nigeria’s government; the UK trained death squads in Bangladesh; the State Department ordered US diplomats to spy on UN leaders; DynCorp contractors hired Afghan ‘dancing boys’, and Yemen President Ali Abdullah Saleh agreed to help the US cover up an airstrike that killed twenty-one children. [*For more, here are 100 revelations I tweeted on the 100th day of Cablegate.]

 These revelations are just some of what the world learned in December.
 By February, cables were being released that helped fuel the Arab Spring.
 One cable titled, “Corruption in Tunisia: What’s Yours is Mine,” validated widespread belief among Tunisians that President Ben Ali and his wife’s family, the Trabelsis, were the “quasi-mafia” and had been unaccountable and in power for far too long.
 In Egypt, cables revealed the FBI had trained Egypt’s secret police, which was known to torture terror suspects.
 They also showed President Hosni Mubarak would never reform his regime, how Egyptians were routinely victims of police brutality and how bloggers and activists were often targeted.
-And, they helped prevent Omar Suleiman, who was appointed vice president to contain the revolution, from gaining power as it was revealed he was willing to help Israel by interfering in Palestinian elections to prevent Hamas from winning and he had helped the CIA with rendition and torture in Egypt.
+And, they helped prevent Omar Suleiman, who was appointed vice president to contain the revolution, from gaining power as it was revealed he was willing to help Israel by interfering in Palestinian elections to prevent Hamas from winning, and he had helped the CIA with rendition and torture in Egypt. [cont’d]

 As Greg Mitchell documented in his book The Age of WikiLeaks, political leaders like former Governor Mike Huckabee called for the “execution” of any individuals that leaked information to WikiLeaks.
 GOP presidential candidate Newt Gingrich called Julian Assange an “enemy combatant” who had committed an “act of war.”
 Sen. Claire McCaskill agreed with Sen. Lindsay Graham, who said the US was at war and should prosecute WikiLeaks.
-McCaskill added WikiLeaks needed to do “a gut check about their patriotism” and she hope the US would “go after them with the force of law.”
+McCaskill added WikiLeaks needed to do “a gut check about their patriotism” and she hoped the US would “go after them with the force of law.”
 Incoming chair of the House Homeland Security Committee, Peter King, urged Hillary Clinton to designate WikiLeaks as a terrorist organization because it met the “legal criteria.”

 No political leader was as incensed by the release as Sen. Joseph Lieberman.
 As Amazon refused to continue to host the main WikiLeaks site, Lieberman called on other companies to follow suit.
 He declared on Fox News on December 7 the release was, in his opinion, the “most serious violation of the Espionage Act” in American history.
 He went so far as to suggest the Justice Department should look into prosecuting news organizations like the New York Times that had published content from the cables.
 And Lieberman possibly played a role in convincing companies like Bank of America, VISA, MasterCard, PayPal and Western Union to err on the side of security and impose a financial blockade on WikiLeaks.
 [The blockade, which began on December 7, has likely cost WikiLeaks millions of dollars in revenue that could be used to operate the organization.]